RedisLabs/redislabs-docs/content/rs/concepts/data-access/persistence.md

 weight: $weight
 alwaysopen: false
 ---
-[All data is stored and managed exclusively in either RAM or RAM + Flash Memory ([Redis on
+All data is stored and managed exclusively in either RAM or RAM + Flash Memory ([Redis on
 Flash]({{< relref "/rs/concepts/memory-architecture/redis-flash.md" >}})
-and therefore, is at risk of being lost upon a process or server failure.]{style="font-weight: 400;"} As Redis Enterprise Software is not just a caching solution, but also a full-fledged database, [persistence](https://redislabs.com/redis-features/persistence) to disk is critical.
+and therefore, is at risk of being lost upon a process or server failure.
+As Redis Enterprise Software is not just a caching solution, but also a full-fledged database, [persistence](https://redislabs.com/redis-features/persistence) to disk is critical.
 Therefore, Redis Enterprise Software supports persisting